liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 ### Usage

-A table view is useful for comparing entries among them that need exhaustive comparison.
-Tables are very heavy in text display, if you need to display images we recommend you to take a look at lists and cards.
+A table view is useful for comparing entries that need exhaustive comparison.
+Tables display text heavily.
+If you need to display images, we recommend that you use lists or cards.

-A table entry or row don't allow you to display 2 different data types in one same column.
-The reason behind this decision are comparison and sorting problems.
+A table entry or row doesn't support two different data types in the same column.
+The is due to potential comparison and sorting problems.

-When a table is used together with management bar, the table entries must include the checkbox, as the selection and actions are reflected in the management bar.
-You can find these examples in [dataset display](../../dataset_display.html).
+When a table is used together with the management toolbar, the table entries must include a checkbox since the selection and actions are reflected in the management toolbar.
+See the [dataset display](../../dataset_display.html) for examples.

 ![table parts](../../../images/TableParts.jpg)

-The previous image points out the different elements that are covered in this page:
+Tables contain the following attributes (labeled in the image above):
 1. Table header
 2. Section
 3. Row